dipeshjoshi4/Thapa-React/README.md

 -  You Can Use  ternary Operators to add  conditional stylings to your CSS

 - if you are using INLINE_CSS > WITH object now  you have to do conditional CSS then you have to do ternary

+### 20. CSS Modules in React : Scopes and Reusable Styles